List of English words of Arabic origin

 Arabic is a Semitic language and English is an Indo-European language.
 The following words have been acquired either directly from Arabic or else indirectly by passing from Arabic into other languages and then into English.
-Most entered one or more of the Romance languages, before entering English.
+Most entered one or more of the Indo-Iranian, Turkic and Romance languages, before entering English.

 To qualify for this list, a word must be reported in etymology dictionaries as having descended from Arabic.
 A handful of dictionaries have been used as the source for the list.
 Words associated with the Islamic religion are omitted; for Islamic words, see Glossary of Islam.
 Archaic and rare words are also omitted.
 A bigger listing including words very rarely seen in English is at Wiktionary dictionary.

 Given the number of words which have entered English from Arabic, this list is split alphabetically into sublists, as listed below: